research-software-directory/research-software-directory/README.md

 So, if you have a new blog post, new paper, or a new screencast that you want to add as a mention to a product page, you need to add the new item to Zotero (and then wait a bit, see section [_How/when do I get to see my changes?_](#howwhen-do-i-get-to-see-my-changes) below).
 For detailed guidance on how to add various types of records to Zotero, go [here](zotero.md).

 Finally, the work that you do happens within a project, for which there should be a project description on [esciencecenter.nl/projects](https://esciencecenter.nl/projects).
-These are harvested automatically, no action needed.
+These are harvested automatically, no action needed on your part.

 Hopefully this clarifies where the various data are coming from.
 The next step is to establish links between the parts, e.g. linking a paper to a software.
-This is done by hand via the Admin interface.
+This is done by hand via the Admin interface (see sections below).

 ## How do I add a new ``Software`` to the Research Software Directory?